maubanel/UE5-Blueprints/grouping-meshes/README.md

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

-Select the **Lamp** component and rotate the lamp so that it doesn't point straight down.
+Select the **LampBody** component and rotate the lamp so that it doesn't point straight down.
 Tune it to your liking.
 Select the **Spotlight** then set the light color to your preference.
 I picked green.
 Also set the **Intensity** to be a bit brighter.

 ![rotate lamp to your liking](images/RotateLampToOffsetIt.png)